PRASANNA-416/PRASANNA-416/README.md

 - 👋 Hi, I’m Prasanna
 - 👀 I’m interested in
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Open Source
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me by email - prasannapm416@gmail.com

 <!---